khueue/ducc/report/ass5/report_ass5.md

 ## Introduction

-We have implemented the last phase in two different steps:
+We have implemented the last phase in two separate steps:

   1. Code Generator
   2. Emitter